nidesant/chroot-jails/README.md

 ## Chrooting Web Servers

 It is important to not that chrooting a web server does not make it automatically more secure.
 The benefit is that it restricts apache/nginx and their subprocceses to a very small subset of the filesystem.
-So, the beenfit isn;t a smuch defensive as it is moreso containing a potential threat.
+So, the benefit isn't as much defensive, but moreso to contain a potential threat.

 ## Advantages

-As previosuly stated, if an attacker is successful in gaining entry, they will only be restricted to the files and binaries within the chrrot jail.
-If yo uare using apache, this has the additional benefit of potentially dangerous CGI scripts not having access to your filesystem.
+As previosuly stated, if an attacker is successful in gaining entry, they will only be restricted to the files and binaries within the chroot jail.
+If you are using apache, this has the additional benefit of potentially dangerous CGI scripts not having access to your server's filesystem.

 ## Caveats

 Chroot jails are particularly difficult to setup and maintain if you are using more than just the base web stack or running external software, i.e a LAMP stack or a similar setup.
 These scripts only provide the base setup for your web server over SSL.
-So, at the least, you will be provided with a base configuartion / filesystem.
+So, at the least, you will be provided with a base configuartion / filesystem  for the jail.

 ## Additional